 During the summer of 2012, due to the success of the 'Faith in Our Future' capital campaign, the school and church underwent a major renovation of the basement area to create an art studio, and an additional classroom to improve instructional spaces.
 The following year, in 2013, all the bathrooms were renovated due to a successful 'Fund a Flush' at our annual gala.
-Further physical improvements to complete Phase I of the twenty-five year master facilities plan include establishing a fenced grass area for play, a new playground with a turf surface and the installation of an ADA bathroom and ramp for accessibility.
+Further physical improvements to complete Phase I of the twenty-five-year master facilities plan include establishing a fenced grass area for play, a new playground with a turf surface and the installation of an ADA bathroom and ramp for accessibility.

 In 2016, OLV had the privilege of being the first school in the Archdiocese of Washington to be recognized for the second time as a U.S. Department of Education, National Blue Ribbon School of Excellence due to the outstanding achievements of our students in reading and math.
-During the spring of 2019, a fifth OLV teacher was recognized by the Archdiocese of Washington as a teacher of excellence and awarded a Golden Apple.